-The recognized deferred tax asset of €39.4 million (2019: €48.2 million) relates in particular to the valuation of carryforward losses.
+The recognized deferred tax asset of €44.1 million (2020: €39.4 million) relates amongst others to the valuation of carry-forward losses.
 This valuation is based on expected future profits based on estimates of management.
-Based on management's estimate of the future result, the DTA has been impaired by €21.2 million.
+Based on management's estimate of the future result, the DTA has been impaired by €0.4 million.
+The recognised tax losses carried forward are based on the forecast for the period 2023-2028.
+The losses have no expiration date.
+From the recognised tax losses carried forward an amount of €4.7 million is reclassified to assets held for sale (also refer to note 30).
 In addition it concerns the goodwill capitalized for tax purposes (to be amortized for tax purposes) on acquisitions of Antea USA, Inc. effected prior to the acquisition of Antea USA, Inc. by Oranjewoud N.V.
 Since this goodwill has not been recognized for financial reporting purposes, higher amortization for tax purposes is involved in respect of this deferred tax asset.
 Dividend payments, if any, to shareholders of Oranjewoud N.V. will not have any corporate income tax consequences.

-Carry-forward losses totaling €382.9 million (2019: €100.3 million) are available at several subsidiaries, out of which the Dutch fiscal unity of Strukton Groep had a total amount of €273.2 million, whereof €15.0 million has been recognised as deferred tax asset.
+Carry-forward losses totaling €418.2 million (2020: €382.9 million) are available at several subsidiaries, out of which the Dutch fiscal unity of Strukton Groep had a total amount of €301.9 million (2020: €273.2 million), whereof €4.1 million has been recognised as deferred tax asset.
 For all other carry-forward losses no deferred tax asset has been recognized, as no future profits are expected.
 The losses can be carried forward indefinitely.